 Moreover, it does have a competitive side to it as well.
 Yes, the competitions don't offer as much money as the Dota 2 tournaments, but they're slowly getting there.

 Fortnite may have had its lows concerning the storyline, but you can't really expect the story to be gripping and attractive all the time.
 You've got to have fillers.

 We've spoken about all the additional bits, now let's talk about a few numbers.
 In 2020, Fortnite was reported to have generated a revenue of $5.1 Billion.
 It was slightly short of the amount they generated in 2018, but still the number is pretty high.

 According to Epic Games, Fortnite has recorded a total of 350 million users in 2021, and we're just halfway through the year.
 By the time we reach the end, I'm sure the number will grow more.

 Moreover, Twitch Tracker data suggests that over 41.2 million hours of Fortnite have been watched on Twitch alone.
 If you take into account Facebook Gaming and YouTube Gaming, the number will go higher.

 And then we have the collaborations in Fortnite.
 If a game were dying indeed, it wouldn't have been financially possible for a company to sustain such collaborations.

-If we really consider everything that has happened during Fortnite Season 7, it's tough to say that Fortnite is dying.
+If we really consider everything that has happened during Fortnite Season 7, and the strong launch of Season 8, it's tough to say that Fortnite is dying.